 - Pressure to act quickly before the offer goes away

 - Targeting community, ethnic, or religious groups with similar investment offers

 We also have tips to avoid a variety of investment scams and the ways fraudsters target victims.
-This information is available on the Spot Investment Scams page.

 Report Scams to the British Columbia Securities Commission